 High moisture in the soil causes several plant problems obstructing its growth and physiological activities, and so does dense soil.

-Accordingly, the following properties must be considered before you buy or DIY any potting mix.
+Accordingly, the following properties must be considered before you buy or DIY any potting soil for Money Tree.

 1. Drainage and Moisture Retention